machengcheng2016/Subspace-Prompt-Learning/README.md

 # Subspace-Prompt-Learning
-Official code for "Understanding and Mitigating Overfitting in Prompt Tuning for Vision-Language Models"
+Official code for "Understanding and Mitigating Overfitting in Prompt Tuning for Vision-Language Models".

 ## TL;DR
 We propose `Subspace Prompt Tuning (SubPT)` to mitigate the overfitting issue in the well-known prompt tuning method [CoOp](https://github.com/KaiyangZhou/CoOp), and further propose `Novel Feature Learner (NFL)` to enhance the generalization ability onto novel categories beyond the training set.